-The air traffic control tower at Montgomery Field Airport records the number and type of aircraft operations conducted during the hours that the tower is open.
-The tower is operational from 6:00 a.m. to 9:00 p.m.
-The vast majority of operations at Montgomery Field Airport are conducted during daylight hours.
-The tower recorded approximately 232,700 annual operations for year 2006.
-Airport personnel estimate that an additional 3,300 annual operations occur when the tower is closed.
-Thus, the estimated activity level for 2006 is approximately 236,000 annual operations.
-Attachment A Montgomery Field Airport Background Data Summary November 12, 2007
+Gillespie Field is under the control of an air traffic control tower 14 hours daily (7 a.m. to 9 p.m.).
+The tower recorded approximately 278,388 annual operations for calendar year 2006.
+Airport personnel estimate that an additional 4,967 annual operations occur when the tower is closed.
+Thus, the estimated activity level for 2006 is approximately 283,355 annual operations.

-Based on air traffic control tower records, the existing split between local and itinerant operations is about 45 percent local and 55 percent itinerant.
-Local activity is defined as an arrival or departure performed by an aircraft operating in the traffic pattern or within the airport's airspace.
-Conversely, an itinerant operation is conducted by an aircraft transitioning in and out of Montgomery Field Airport's airspace.
+Based on air traffic control tower records, the existing split between local and itinerant operations is about 60 percent local and 40 percent itinerant.
+Local activity is defined as an arrival or departure performed by an aircraft operating in the traffic pattern (including touch-and-go operations) or within the airport's airspace.
+Conversely, an itinerant operation is described as an operation in which an aircraft is transitioning in and out of GIL's airspace.